cloudstateio/cloudstate/docs/src/main/paradox/user/deployment/installing.md

 ```
 @@@

-You should now be ready to start using CloudState.
+You should now be ready to start using Cloudstate.